Discovering Process Models With Long-Term Dependencies While Providing Guarantees and Filtering Infrequent Behavior Patterns: Introduction and related work

-Many existing discovery algorithms abstract from the full information given in a log and/or generate places heuristically, in order to decrease computation time and complexity of the returned process models.
-While this is convenient in many applied settings, the resulting models are often underfitting, in particular when processes are complex.
-Examples are the Alpha Miner variants~(\cite{Wen2007}), the Inductive Mining family~(\cite{ind}), genetic algorithms or Heuristic Miner~\cite{DBLP:FHM}.
+Many existing discovery algorithms abstract from the full information given in a log or generate places heuristically, in order to decrease computation time and complexity of the returned process models.
+While this is convenient in many settings, the resulting models are often underfitting, in particular when processes are complex.
+Examples are the Alpha Miner variants~\cite{Wen2007}, the Inductive Mining family~\cite{ind}, genetic algorithms or Heuristic Miner~\cite{DBLP:FHM}.
 In contrast to these approaches, which are not able to (reliably) discover complex model structures, algorithms based on region theory~\cite{bookonregions, lbregions1, lbregions, ilp, ilp2, ilp3, carmonaminregions, darondeau, bergenthum, rozenberg, carmonaboundednets}) discover models whose behavior is the minimal behavior representing the input event log.
 On the downside, these approaches are known to be rather time-consuming, cannot handle noise, and tend to produce complex, overfitting models which can be hard to interpret.
 A combination of strategies has been introduced in~\cite{kalenkova20}, which aims to circumvent performance issues by limiting the application of region theory to small fragments of a pre-discovered Petri net.

 In~\cite{PN2019} we introduced the discovery algorithm eST-Miner.
-This approach aims to combine the capability of \emph{finding complex control-flow structures like longterm-\discretionary{depen-}{dencies}{dependencies}} with an inherent ability to \emph{handle low-frequent behavior} while exploiting the token-game to \emph{increase efficiency}.
-The basic idea is to evaluate all possible places, defined by all possible combinations of uniquely labeled transitions, to discover a set of fitting ones.
-A place can be considered fitting even if it disagrees with a part of behavior in the event log, which allows handling infrequent behavior.
+This approach aims to combine the capability of \emph{finding complex control-flow structures like long-term dependencies} (non-free choice constructs) with an inherent ability to \emph{filter infrequent behavior patterns} while exploiting the token-game to \emph{increase efficiency}.
+The basic idea is to construct a Petri net without any places and one uniquely labeled transition for each activity in the event log, and then compute and insert a set of fitting places.
+A place can be considered fitting even if it disagrees with a part of behavior in the event log, which allows to filter infrequent behavior.
 Efficiency is significantly increased by skipping uninteresting parts of the search space.
-This may decrease computation time immensely compared to the brute-force approach evaluating every single candidate place, while still providing guarantees with regard to fitness and precision.
+The approach guarantees that all places considered fitting with respect to the event log are discovered, and can thereby provide some kind of precision guarantee.
+In fact, in the case where fitting places are defined as feasible places, i.e., the discovered Petri net is required to reflect all behavior in the input event log, it guarantees to return a minimal over-approximation.